r3vit/publiccode.yml-validator/README.md

 ### Status

-⚠️ Beware!
+⚠️ 🚨 Beware!
 It's under construction!
+This is unofficial validator and may not be updated with latest definitions. ⚠️ 🚨

 Status